Business Informatics - Digital Transformation

 Access and application

-A completed relevant Bachelor's or Diploma degree in Business Informatics, Business Administration, or Computer Science, or
+- a completed relevant Bachelor’s or Diploma degree in Business Informatics, Business Administration, or Computer Science, or

-Business Informatics, particularly Information Systems, Business Process Management, and Project Management | 6 |
+| 6 | Business Informatics, in particular Information Systems, Business Process Management and Project Management |

-Business Administration, particularly Fundamentals of Economics and Financial Management | 6 |
+| 6 | Business Administration, in particular Fundamentals Economics and Financial Management |

-Computer Science, particularly Information Technologies, Data Management, and Programming/Software Development | 6 |
+| 6 | Computer Science, in particular Information Technologies, Data Management and Programming/Software Development |

 Full equivalence of a prior degree combined with professional experience is recognised if the relevant professional experience amounts to at least 4,500 hours and dates back no more than three years.